 Honeymoon Island State Park

-Piercing into the Gulf west of Dunedin, Honeymoon Island State Park is a favorite escape for Floridians and visitors alike.
+Piercing into the Gulf west of Dunedin, Honeymoon Island State Park is a favorite escape from the hustle & bustle of the city for Floridians and visitors alike.
 The island strings together more than four miles of white-sand beaches across the Gulf and its bays & coves.

 Cliff Stephens Park

 Located east of the city center, Cliff Stephens Park offers bountiful activities for the outdoor enthusiast.
-At the 44-acre park, you’ll find space to do everything from hiking and cycling to boating and fishing.
+At the 44-acre park, you’ll find some of the most popular things to do in Clearwater, with everything from hiking and cycling to boating and fishing on offer.

 The most interesting activity at Cliff Stephens Park is its disc golf course.
 The course spans 21 holes with both amateur and long tees.
 If you’ve never played a round, this beautiful course, under the shade of oak trees, is a great place to start!